avdpunks/avdpunks.github.io/about.markdown

 I am Daniel and I've been in the IT industry since 2008, so I've been steadily expanding my knowledge, but I'm hungry for even more in-depth expertise.

-As a Customer Engineer for Azure Apps & Infrastructure, I provide in-depth technical knowledge and experience for enterprise customers in EMEA.
+As a Senior Cloud Solution Architect - Engineering for Azure Core, I provide in-depth technical knowledge and experience for enterprise customers in EMEA.
 I focused on the architecture and design of end-user computing / VDI infrastructures based on Azure Virtual Desktop and Remote Desktop Services on Windows Server.
 I also manage devices using Microsoft Endpoint Manager, including app protection design and per-app VPN concepts.

+I'm also the Practice Lead for Azure Virtual Desktop in Germany.

 I live IT problems, so I participate in community events and try to help the community.
 I also want to improve the products to be able to reach more customers.
 Wherever possible, I like to share my knowledge and show demos about new features.